 John Morritt is the author of Black Cockles and Nine Lives.
 Fast paced, compelling, contemporary, crime novels, which follow the exploits of protagonist, Ed Case.
 His latest book, Vengeance, is a story of one man’s quest for revenge on the drunk driver that killed his father twenty years before, and was released in January 2014.
 A third Ed Case novel is due for release in the summer of 2014

-Born and brought up in Essex, John Morritt now lives and writes in Hertfordshire, where he has lived since 2003 with his wife Jane and ageing golden retriever, Connor.
+Born and brought up in Essex, John Morritt now lives and writes in Bangkok, Thailand.

 After college, where he studied Business Studies, John joined the Royal Air Force communications wing in 1983.
-John left the Royal Air Force in 1990 after spending the majority of his seven years in mobile communications, putting up radio masts in the driving rain in some of the bleakest, miserable spots imaginable in the UK and Northern Europe.
+John left the Royal Air Force in 1990, after spending the majority of his seven years in mobile communications, putting up radio masts in the driving rain in some of the bleakest and most miserable spots imaginable in the UK and Northern Europe.

 After over twenty years in various operational and management roles in the telecommunications and finance sector, John decided to opt out of the rat race in favour of a better lifestyle.
 John now lives in Thailand where he works as an English teacher and continues to write.